-The Super Cub C125 marks a new page in the unique story of a vehicle with such universal appeal that it has been sold in over 160 countries, and with such an instantly-recognisable look that it was the first vehicle in Japan to be granted a 3 dimensional trademark.
-While the look does not deviate from the classic template, an increase in power and torque thanks to its 125cc engine helps keep the Super Cub ahead of city traffic; its automatic centrifugal clutch has also been upgraded to match the output boost and give ultra-smooth, quiet gear changes.
+The Super Cub C125 marks a new page in the unique story of a vehicle.
+With such universal appeal, it has been sold in over 160 countries - and with such an instantly-recognisable look, it was the first vehicle in Japan to be granted a 3-dimensional trademark.
+While the look does not deviate from the classic template, an increase in power and torque thanks to its 125cc engine helps keep the Super Cub get ahead of city traffic.

 PEARL NILTAVA BLUE

 The very first Super Cub C100 was introduced in 1958, Honda’s 10th year of existence.
 Designed by Soichiro Honda and his long-time business partner Takeo Fujisawa, its stated aim was straightforward: ‘to provide the joy of playing a useful part in people’s lives’.